-ACAP Review and Best Practice Advice for Reducing the Impact of Pelagic Longline Fisheries on Seabirds
+ACAP Review of mitigation measures and Best Practice Advice for Reducing the Impact of Pelagic Longline Fisheries on Seabirds

-Reviewed at the Tenth Meeting of the Advisory Committee Wellington, New Zealand 11 - 15 September 2017
+Reviewed at the Twelfth Meeting of the Advisory Committee Virtual meeting, 31 August - 2 September 2021

 INTRODUCTION

 The incidental mortality of seabirds in pelagic longline fisheries continues to be a serious global concern, especially for threatened albatrosses and petrels.
 The need for international cooperation in addressing this concern was a major reason for establishing the Agreement on the Conservation of Albatrosses and Petrels (ACAP).
 In pelagic longline fisheries seabirds are killed when they become hooked or entangled and drowned while foraging for baits on longline hooks as the gear is deployed.
 Seabirds can also be hooked or entangled as the gear is hauled; however, many of these seabirds can be released alive with careful handling.